GustavoASC/google-drive-vscode/README.md

 ## Next features
 The next features will be developed soon:
-   - **Select** files with Google Picker API, so one can authorize access to files created by other apps or files which have been manually uploaded to Google Drive
+   - **Select** files with Google Picker API, so one can authorize access to files created by other apps or files which have been manually uploaded to Google Drive™
    - **Delete** files

 ## Known issues
    * On versions smaller than v1.48 (Insiders), the file preview does not properly preview binary data e.g. image files. v1.48 will soon be the minimum version to run this extension.

+## Trademark
+Google Drive is a trademark of Google Inc. Use of this trademark is subject to Google Permissions.